 Hello friends!
-Since we’re stuck inside quarantining from the COVID-19 virus, what better way to spend the time than catching up on our blogging?
-We have now been back in the States for almost a week since we got back from our most recent trip and we’re so excited to share our experiences with you!
-As some of you may know, we were supposed to go to Beijing, China on the 72 hour visa-free transit program.
-Unfortunately we had to change our plans due to the virus, (as China was the epicenter at the time) and decided to re-purpose those first three days between Singapore and Kuala Lumpur, Malaysia instead, and kept Cambodia and India as originally planned.
-Even with this change of plans, we are happy with how the trip turned out and would definitely recommend a visit to these 4 places.
-Read on to find out how we spent our amazing 17 days in Asia!
+Since I am stuck inside quarantining from the COVID-19 virus, what better way to spend the time than catching up on blogging?
+I have now been back in the States for almost a week since I got back from my most recent trip and I’m excited to share my experiences with you!
+As some of you may know, I were supposed to go to Beijing, China on the 72 hour visa-free transit program.
+Unfortunately I had to change plans due to the virus, (as China was the epicenter at the time) and decided to re-purpose those first three days between Singapore and Kuala Lumpur, Malaysia instead, and kept Cambodia and India as originally planned.
+Even with this change of plans, I am happy with how the trip turned out and would definitely recommend a visit to these 4 places.
+Read on to find out how I spent my amazing 17 days in Asia!

-After a long journey from New York, we finally arrived in Singapore in the evening after almost 2 days of flying (yikes!).
-We had just one evening and the next morning to spend in this fantastic city, so we wanted to see and do as much as we could with the short time we had.
+After a long journey from New York, I finally arrived in Singapore in the evening after almost 2 days of flying (yikes!).
+I had just one evening and the next morning to spend in this fantastic city, so I wanted to see and do as much as I could with the short time we had.

 Day 1: Singapore

-After we dropped our stuff off at the hotel, we headed over to one of Singapore’s famous Hawker Centres, Lau Pa Sat Food Court.
-We were famished after many many hours of flying and we knew Singapore was famous for its food!
+After I dropped my bags off at the hotel, I headed over to one of Singapore’s famous Hawker Centres, Lau Pa Sat Food Court.
+I was famished after many many hours of flying and I knew Singapore was famous for its food!
 Some of the must haves are Fish Ball Soup, Satay (chicken, beef, pork, and prawn), and most famously, Chilli Crab.
 The Hawker Centres are a great way to try a lot of really high quality foods in one sitting and the centres are everywhere, so no matter where you are staying, you can find one nearby!
 Each stall at the Hawker Centre perfects a few dishes and serves only that, so the food is top notch.
-We also found it be to really clean and safe to eat from, even with a virus going on, so if that’s a concern for anyone, hopefully this eases your mind.
+I also found it to be really clean and safe to eat from, even with a virus going on, so if that’s a concern for anyone, hopefully this eases your mind.
 (Singapore is a really clean city in general!).

-After our delicious meal, we headed over to Gardens By The Bay to see the famous light show.
+After my delicious meal, I headed over to Gardens By The Bay to see the famous light show.
 The times for this light show are 7:45pm and 8:45pm and it is 15 minutes in length – do not miss it, it’s really quite spectacular!
-After the light show at the gardens, we headed over to Marina Bay to try and catch THEIR light show.
+After the light show at the gardens, I headed over to Marina Bay to try and catch THEIR light show.
 Unfortunately due to the Coronavirus, that light show had been canceled :(.
 The Marina Bay light show is best seen on the other side of the Sands Expo and Convention Centre, so if you are lucky enough to catch it, that is where to do it.
 The times for that show are 8pm, 9pm, and 11pm.
-We wish we could have seen it but the show at the gardens was amazing, in lieu.
+I wish I could have seen it but the show at the gardens was amazing, in lieu.

-After the lights show(s), we went back to the hotel and changed clothes for a night of partying at the Marina Bay Sands Hotel.
+After the lights show(s), I went back to the hotel and changed clothes for a night of partying at the Marina Bay Sands Hotel.
 At the top of the hotel, there is an infinity pool which overlooks the entire city (only open to hotel guests) as well as a restaurant, and a couple bars.
-The bar we decided to go to is called Ce La Vi Rooftop Bar/Club on the 57th floor.
-We had only planned to go up for a drink or two, but we were pleasantly surprised they actually had a party with a live DJ that night, and so a couple drinks turned into partying all night long!
+The bar I decided to go to is called Ce La Vi Rooftop Bar/Club on the 57th floor.
+I had only planned to go up for a drink or two, but I was pleasantly surprised they actually had a party with a live DJ that night, and so a couple drinks turned into partying all night long!
 SO MUCH FUN.
-We had a great time and definitely recommend a visit, a bit of warning though the drinks and cover charge were a bit steep, but for us, it was our only night on the trip to party and indulge, so we partook.
+I had a great time and definitely recommend a visit, a bit of warning though the drinks and cover charge were a bit steep, but for me, it was my only night on the trip to party and indulge, so I partook.
 If you do not want to spend the cash, you can just go up and take a couple pics of the view without actually going into the club.
 And while there is a cover charge, it does go toward your first drink.

 Day 2: Singapore / Kuala Lumpur, Malaysia

-The next morning we had a few hours before our afternoon flight, so decided to explore Singapore’s Chinatown.
-Luckily, too, this was very close to our hotel.
+The next morning I had a few hours before an afternoon flight, so decided to explore Singapore’s Chinatown.
+Luckily, too, this was very close to the hotel.
 Chinatown during the day was very quiet at first, but started to pick up as the day wore on.
 Chinatown was filled with shops and food stalls, many of which you can (& should!) try Singapore’s national dish, Chicken Rice.
-If you have time we recommend visiting at night, but if you only have the morning/afternoon, it is still worth a visit.
+If you have time I recommend visiting at night, but if you only have the morning/afternoon, it is still worth a visit.

-After wandering around Chinatown, it was finally time for our flight to Malaysia!
+After wandering around Chinatown, it was finally time for my flight to Malaysia!

 Southbridge Hotel